djalbat/reaction-with-style/README.md

 Programmatic styles for [Reaction](https://github.com/djalbat/reaction).

-This package was inspired by [styled-components](https://www.styled-components.com/).
-It is to Reaction what styled-components are to React, although there are differences.

 To find out what variant of CSS is supported, which is essential to know, please read the [With Style](https://github.com/djalbat/with-style) readme file.

 ## Installation